 Worst of all!
 You might have even forgotten to renew your Netflix subscription.
 (If you are in doubt, check that before trying other fixes.)

 Unfortunately, Roku doesn’t display any error code when the Netflix app crashes.
 So, you will have to figure out the issue yourself.

-When Netflix crashes, you will face various issues.
 For instance, you might see no activity happening at all after clicking the Netflix channel icon on Roku.
 The app might freeze while loading or only a black screen will display.